-A broken collarbone is a common injury, particularly in children and young adults.
-Your collarbone connects the upper part of your breastbone to your shoulder blade.
-Common causes of a broken collarbone include falls, sports injuries and trauma from traffic accidents.
-Infants can sometimes break their collarbones during the birth process.
+A broken collarbone is a common injury.
+The collarbone, also known as the clavicle, connects the shoulder blade to the breastbone.
+Common causes of a broken collarbone include falls, sports and traffic accidents.
+Infants sometimes break their collarbones while being born.

-Seek prompt medical attention for a broken collarbone.
+Seek medical help quickly for a broken collarbone.
 Most heal well with ice, pain relievers, a sling, physical therapy and time.
-But a complicated break might require surgery to realign the broken bone and to implant plates, screws or rods into the bone to hold the bone in place during healing.
+Some breaks might require surgery to put plates, screws or rods into the bone to hold the pieces in place during healing.

-- A bulge on or near your shoulder
+- A bump on or near the shoulder.

-- A grinding or crackling sound when you try to move your shoulder
+- A grinding or crackling sound when moving the shoulder.

-- Stiffness or inability to move your shoulder
+- Stiffness or not being able to move the shoulder.

 When to see a doctor

-If you notice signs or symptoms of a broken collarbone in you or your child, or if there's enough pain to prevent normal use, see a doctor right away.
-Delays in diagnosis and treatment can lead to poor healing.
+If you notice symptoms of a broken collarbone or enough pain to prevent using the arm as usual, see a health care provider right away.
+Waiting to be treated can lead to poor healing.

 Common causes of a broken collarbone include:

-- Falls, such as falling onto your shoulder or onto your outstretched hand.
+- Falls, such as falling onto the shoulder or onto an outstretched arm.

-- Sports injuries, such as a direct blow to your shoulder on the field, rink or court.
+- Sports injuries, such as a direct blow to the shoulder on the field, rink or court.

-- Vehicle trauma from a car, motorcycle or bike accident.
+- Traffic accidents, from a car, motorcycle or bike crash.

-Your collarbone doesn't harden completely until about age 20.
-This puts children and teenagers at higher risk of a broken collarbone.
-The risk decreases after age 20, but then rises again in older people as bone strength decreases with age.
+Teenagers and children are at higher risk of a broken collarbone than are adults.
+The risk goes down after age 20.
+Then it rises again in older people as they lose bone strength with age.

 Most broken collarbones heal without difficulty.
 Complications, when they occur, might include:

 - Nerve or blood vessel injury.
-The jagged ends of a broken collarbone may injure nearby nerves and blood vessels.
-Seek immediate medical attention if you notice numbness or coldness in your arm or hand.
+Rarely, the jagged ends of a broken collarbone may injure nearby nerves and blood vessels.
+Seek immediate medical attention for numbness or coldness in an arm or hand.

-- Poor or delayed healing.
-A severely broken collarbone might heal slowly or incompletely.
-Poor union of the bones during healing can shorten the bone.
+- Poor or slow healing.
+A badly broken collarbone might heal slowly or not all the way.
+Poor joining of the bones during healing can shorten the bone.

 - A lump in the bone.
 As part of the healing process, the place where the bone knits together forms a bony lump.
-This lump is easy to see because it's close to the skin.
-Most lumps disappear over time, but some are permanent.
+The lump is easy to see because it's close to the skin.
+Most lumps disappear over time, but not all.

 - Osteoarthritis.
-A fracture that involves the joints that connect your collarbone to your shoulder blade or your breastbone might increase your risk of eventually developing arthritis in that joint.
+A fracture that involves the joints that connect the collarbone to the shoulder blade or the breastbone might increase the risk of later developing arthritis in that joint.